Saulios/RedditSteamGameInfo/README.md

     - Removed: search [archive.org/web](https://archive.org/web) for the most recent archived store link and get details from there
 5. **Alienware Arena**: Retrieve details of Alienware Arena giveaways, based on [awa_key_checker](https://github.com/Saulios/awa_key_checker).
 Details include account level required, initial key amount and country/continent restrictions.
 6. **SteelSeries/Crucial/iGames**: Retrieve key availability from the website API
+7. **Keyhub**: Retrieve key availability from the website API and Steam level requirement from the giveaway link

 ## What information will the bot provide?